Chicago shooting: 8-year-old girl killed, 3 adults injured in Canaryville after someone fired shots into car, police say

 The 8-year-old girl was taken to University of Chicago Comer Children's Hospital, where she was pronounced dead.
 Her name has not yet been released.

-"I stand here before you saddened and angered that another child has lost their life to senseless gun violence in the city of Chicago," said Chicago Police Chief of Operations Brian McDermott.
+"I stand here before you saddened and angered that another child has lost their life to senseless gun violence in the city of Chicago," McDermott said.

+While witnesses said people nearby tried to save the little girl's life with CPR, police say the gunman made a U-turn and fled soutbound on Union in a black, newer-model Dodge.

+"There was a black Dodge Charger fled northbound on Halsted," crisis responder Andrew Holmes said.

 A 30-year-old woman and a 31-year-old man were both taken to University of Chicago Medical Center in serious condition.
 Both were shot in the back, police said.